ilovepjs/WhatsMyNumber/README.md

 py-whatsMyNum
 =============

-Using the Neural Network library, pyBrain, create an artificial neural network in Python.
+Using the Neural Network library, pyBrain, whatsMyNum is an artificial neural network in Python designed to take in a number and determine what it is.